cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 ## Context

 Currently, we use a governance proposal to slash validators for equivocation (double signing and light client attacks).
-This has the downside that it takes 2 weeks for the proposal to be approved, effectively reducing the unbonding period in some respects.
-This does not lead to any pressing real-world security concerns, but since it involves the basis of proof of stake, it would be good to get consumer chain slashing back to parity as soon as possible.
+Every proposal needs to go through a (two weeks) voting period before it can be approved.
+Given a three-week unbonding period, this means that an equivocation proposal needs to be submitted within one week since the infraction occurred.

 This ADR proposes a system to slash validators automatically for equivocation, immediately upon the provider chain's receipt of the evidence.
 Another thing to note is that we intend to introduce this system in stages, since even the partial ability to slash and/or tombstone is a strict improvement in security.
 For the first stage of this work, we will only handle light client attacks.